“So Mrs. Mehra, can you tell us what happened exactly?” The balding man before her asked.

 Why did he marry her if he loved Reena so much?
 Just because she was rich?
 How much she hated them both.
 But they were in hell now.
 It didn’t matter anymore.

 Was she a bad woman, was she not?
 Was she right, or was she not?
 She had loved him and all she got was betrayal.
-Those were the last things on her mind, when she again dozed off; this time never to be woken again.
+Those were the last things on her mind, when she again dozed off.

 She woke up again to the shrill sound of her phone ringing.
 It was her mom.
 She smiled in relief.
 She told her that she would be reaching home soon.
 She took in the passing view and looked forward to starting over again.
 She was determined to put her past behind her and move on.